 29 young people were on our waiting hoping to be matched with a volunteer mentor.

-The program offers this opportunity to disadvantaged young people in three locations across Sydney: City East, Bankstown and Sutherland Shire.
+The program offers this opportunity to disadvantaged young people in two locations across Sydney: City East and Bankstown.

 “Greenlight gave me friendships, advice and helped to point me in the right life direction.
 I got more out of the program than just a driving lesson, the mentoring relationship helped me to build life skills.”

 “Having a driver’s licence means I can apply for jobs a fair distance away and still be able to pick up my kids at the hours that are set for school.”

 "It's more than just driving lessons, it's life changing!"

 Greenlight Movement Graduate

 Last Year's Achievements

 Young people participated in the greenlight movement Program.

 Volunteer Mentors were matched with a young person or enrolled to be matched.